-While wealth is still predominantly controlled by men, the number of high net worth philanthropists who are women is increasing.
-According to The Economist, between 2010 and 2015, private wealth held by women increased by 50% in merely
+While wealth is still predominantly controlled by men,6 the number of high net worth philanthropists who are women is increasing.
+According to The Economist, between 2010 and

 In the next two decades, there will likely be a dramatic rise in philanthropists from emerging markets.